Haas driver Kevin Magnussen sidelined in Brazil because of illness, Oliver Bearman takes over | TSN

 "The team wishes Kevin a quick recovery and will provide a further update in due course,” Haas said.

-British driver Bearman will be making his second appearance for Haas.
-He also replaced Magnussen at the Azerbaijan GP in September and scored a point.
+Race stewards said in response to a Haas request that Bearman “is required to use the engine, gearbox and tires which were allocated to the original driver.”

-Bearman, who will race for Haas in 2025, finished Friday morning's free practice at Interlagos with the third best time, behind McLaren's Lando Norris and Mercedes' George Russell.
+Bearman, who will race for Haas in 2025, replaced Magnussen at the Azerbaijan GP in September and scored a point.

 AP Formula 1: https://apnews.com/hub/formula-one